Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 How long do construction accident claims take to settle?

-This is a common question.
-Unfortunately, there is not a simple answer.
-This varies depending on the circumstances of your case.
+This is a common question, but unfortunately, there is no simple answer.
+The timeline varies depending on the circumstances of your case.
 Typically, you will receive a low settlement offer soon after your accident.
 Your employer will try to settle your case quickly rather than pay you the compensation you deserve.
-This initial settlement generally covers initial medical expenses only, and does not account for future medical care, lost wages, or pain and suffering.
+This initial settlement generally covers only immediate medical expenses and does not account for future medical care, lost wages, or pain and suffering.

-In addition, the insurance companies try everything they can to get you to accept these initial settlement offers.
-They may try to convince you by telling you that your accident was minor, while acting friendly and compassionate in order to get you to believe that they are on your side.
-Keep in mind, the insurance adjuster does not have your best interests in mind.
-They and your employer are only looking out for the bottom line.
+In addition, insurance companies try everything they can to get you to accept these initial settlement offers.
+They may try to convince you that your accident was minor while acting friendly and compassionate to make you believe they are on your side.
+Keep in mind that the insurance adjuster does not have your best interests at heart.
+Both the adjuster and your employer are only looking out for their bottom line.

-In order to reject an initial settlement offer and prepare to withstand a lengthy case, it is crucial to seek legal funding.
-Uplift Legal Funding offers settlement loans to plaintiffs nationwide so that you can seek the compensation you deserve.
+Legal funding can be an important tool to help you reject an initial settlement offer and prepare to withstand a lengthy case.
+Uplift Legal Funding offers settlement loans to plaintiffs nationwide so you can seek the compensation you deserve.
 Apply today.

 Photo of Jared Stern, founder and managing member of Uplift Legal Funding